steezyinc/senior-ios-coding-challenge/README.md

 ## Product Requirements

-AUTHENTICATION
+CLASSES INDEX
 As a user:
-- [ ] I want to navigate to the /signup View Controller to sign up with an email and a password
-  - [ ] I want my email to be unique to me when I sign up.
-If a user already has the email I specified I should be presented with an error alert informing me of the issue.
-- [ ] I want to navigate to the /login View Controller to login to my account with my email and password
-  - [ ] I want the login page to show me some indication of an error if my login information is incorrect
-  - [ ] I want the login page to have a link to the /signup page if I do not already have an account
-  - [ ] I want to be able to logout of my account

-CLASSES INDEX
-As an unauthenticated user:
-- [ ] I want to navigate to the /classes View/Navigation Controller to see what classes are available.
+- [ ] I want to navigate to the /classes View/Navigation Controller to see what classes are available
-- [ ] I want the login page to appear in a modal if I try to view one of the classes by clicking on the thumbnail when I am viewing or searching the available classes
 - [ ] I want to see the title of the class, the instructor, the level, the class thumbnail, and the song used in the class
 - [ ] I want to search the entire catalog of classes.
 I want to search by title, instructor, level, or song
 - [ ] I want to search without worrying about case sensitivity
-- [ ] I want my search results to show partial results e.g. searching "Anne" will return "Leanne" and "Anne"

-As an authenticated user:
-- [ ] I want to navigate to the /classes View Controller to see what classes are available.
-- [ ] I want /classes to be the view the app launches to once the user is signed in.
-- [ ] I want to see a loading state when I fetch classes
-- [ ] I want to enter the class player when I click on a class thumbnail
-  when I am viewing or searching the available classes
+- [ ] I want to enter the class player when I click on a class thumbnail when I am viewing or searching the available classes
-  - [ ] I want the search functionality to mirror the unauthenticated user flow

-CLASS PAGE
+CLASS PLAYER PAGE
-As an authenticated user:
+As a user:
 - [ ] I want to navigate to the /video View Controller using iOS native AvPlayer (in Figma) for each class url
 - [ ] I want to play the video in landscape mode
 - [ ] I want to pause the video